IjunaidI/tk-slackproject-2019/README.md

 ## Common Mistakes

-All the students missed to apply height: 100vh; on the body hense there app not covering the full screen.
+All the students missed to apply height: 100vh; on the body hense there app is not covering the full screen.

 ## Complains